 - Secondly, that is the most affordable type of charge there is: interest-free (unless your family is very mercenary) and without an actual deadline to cover off it.

-Why Shouldn’t I Borrow from Family?
+The Disadvantages: Why Shouldn’t I Borrow from Family?

 There are of course instances when you may not wish to involve your family and friends with your financial struggles.
 There is an old expression “friendships and money do not mix”.
 If you do not want cash to muddy an otherwise simple relationship, then the expense of a very cash loan may well be worth the price.